GeorgeNAL/NALathletics-blog/_posts/2022-07-14-contract-speculation.md

 ---
 <h6>Basketball has Adrian Wojnarowski.
 Soccer has Fabrizio Romano.
 Football has Adam Schefter.
 Track & field has no such person and, if some pro athletes and a large part of the fan base has their way, never will.</h6>

-<em>This article was [originally posted at About Sports](https://aboutsports.substack.com/p/contract-speculation-lucrative-business-sports).</em>

 The summer transfer window is the holiday season for soccer writers: if you can’t grow your audience and hit all-time highs for page views between July 1 and opening day in mid-August, it doesn’t matter what you or your team during the season.
 You’ve underperformed, and you’re going to have a down year.
 I learned this during my first summer covering Chelsea FC, and it never stopped surprising me in the subsequent four years.

 The rumors and leaks about which teams will buy and sell which players for how much are the raw materials for the soccer content industry.
 And it is an industry.
 It’s big business, even if very meta: the business of the business of soccer.